 "The Ultimate Volumetrics Diet: Smart, Simple, Science-Based Strategies for Losing Weight and Keeping It Off," is a guide to what is popularly called the Volumetrics Eating Plan.
-Experts and consumers praise its sensible, sustainable approach to dieting, saying it encourages the type of lifestyle that'll keep the weight off long term.
+Experts and consumers praise its sensible, sustainable approach to dieting, saying it encourages the type of lifestyle that will keep the weight off long term.
 Readers are pleased with the focus on satiety.
-Several other diets use the Volumetrics approach in their meal planning, including Jenny Craig.

 Learn to make smarter choices.
 The Volumetrics Eating Plan encourages you to swap high-density foods (which tend to be high in calories) for low-density foods that have fewer calories but more bulk.
 It's based on extensive nutritional research done by its creator Barbara Rolls, Ph.D, the endowed Guthrie Chair in Nutritional Sciences at Penn State University.
 Several studies indicate that this type of low-density, high-water content diet results in more substantial weight loss than traditional low-fat diets.
 Book reviewers who tried the strategies laid forth by Rolls said it was highly effective, both for short-term weight loss and long-term maintenance.

 Makes you feel full.
 One of the biggest challenges with sticking to any diet is the hunger factor; it's this variable that the Volumetrics Eating Plan tries to address.
 Instead of asking the dieter to eat less, it encourages larger portions of less-calorie-dense foods.
 The idea is that you will feel full after eating fewer total calories and stay feeling full longer so you're not tempted to snack.
-Photos in the book showing contrasting but similar meals of low- and high-density foods illustrate the theory very effectively.
+This theory is effectively illustrated with photos showing contrasting but similar meals of low- and high-density foods.
 However, at least one expert worries that the feeling of fullness may not last as long as the author suggests.
-Most consumer-reviewers say this book has helped them learn how to make better choices overall.
+Most user reviewers say this book has helped them learn how to make better choices overall.

 You're on your own.
-There are no support groups, online or otherwise, with the Volumetrics Eating Plan.
-These are dietary changes you make on your own using a book, which requires a low initial investment.
-The most recent edition is called "The Ultimate Volumetrics Diet: Smart, Simple, Science-Based Strategies for Losing Weight and Keeping It Off."
+There are no formal support groups, online or otherwise, with the Volumetrics Eating Plan; however, online sites such as MyFitnessPal.com or SparkPeople.com have groups devoted to providing support and recipes to other people who have adopted this way of eating.
+With Volumetrics, you make dietary changes on your own using a book, which requires a low initial investment.
 There are no prepackaged meals required.
-Some experts have expressed concern about the lack of a formal exercise component; the author merely encourages physical activity.
+Some experts have expressed concern about the lack of a formal exercise component; the author merely encourages daily physical activity.
 And, since some people eat for reasons other than hunger, other experts point out that this plan may not be the best choice for emotional eaters.

 1. U.S. News & World Report

-In this latest version of Barbara Roll's original book, more than 40 reviewers give it an overall rating of 4.3 stars out of 5.
+In this latest version of Barbara Roll's original book, roughly 80 reviewers give it an overall rating of 4.2 stars out of 5.
 Most say it has helped them make smarter food choices.
 The lower ratings do not have a unifying theme, and several come from people who bought the book, but didn't try the diet.